Skip to main content

 **Middle Temple Hall**

-Built in 1573 and said to be "the most perfect" example of an Elizabethan building remaining in Central London.
-So much of English history revolves around this building.
+Built in 1573, this hall is considered "the most perfect" example of an Elizabethan building remaining in Central London.
+Much of English history is intertwined with this landmark.

 **Inner Temple Hall and Gardens**

-Shakespeare's Henry VI Part 1 suggests that the War of the Roses originated with the picking of red and white roses in Temple Gardens.
+Shakespeare's *Henry VI Part 1* suggests that the Wars of the Roses began with the choosing of red and white roses in Temple Gardens.

 **Temple Church**

-Built in 1162 by the Knights Templar, in fiction it featured in Dan Brown's book and film, the Da Vinci Code, and in fact in the Magna Carta negotiations.
+Constructed in 1162 by the Knights Templar, this church appears in fiction as a setting in Dan Brown's *The Da Vinci Code* and played a role in the negotiations of the Magna Carta.

 **The Royal Courts of Justice**

-Opened in 1882 by Queen Victoria, the building was originally designed to house 19 courts and now there are around a hundred.
+Opened in 1882 by Queen Victoria, this building was originally designed to accommodate 19 courts, but now houses around a hundred.

 **Lincoln's Inn: Old Hall and Chapel**

-This Inn produced eleven prime ministers.
-The Old Hall was built around 1490 and was sometimes used as a Court of Chancery.
+This Inn has produced sixteen prime ministers.
+The Old Hall, built around 1490, was occasionally used as a Court of Chancery.

 **Staple Inn**

-Is a former Inn of Chancery.
-The front was erected in 1586 and is the finest example of a Tudor timber framed building in Central London.
+A former Inn of Chancery, its front was constructed in 1586, showcasing the finest example of Tudor timber-frame architecture in Central London.

 **Gray's Inn**

-Their hall was built in 1560 and reconstructed after bomb damage.
-In the square there is a statue to the Inn's most prominent former member.
-Hear his story and decide whether there should have been a statue to him.
+This hall was built in 1560 and later reconstructed after sustaining bomb damage.
+In the square stands a statue of the Inn's most notable former member; hear his story and ponder whether he deserved the honor.

 **Chancery Lane Underground Station**